surniaulula/wpsso/readme.txt

 = 4.6.0 =

 (2018/06/28) Added a new WPSSO REST API Free add-on.
 Moved license information to a new "Licenses" settings page.
 Added new meta tags for simple WooCommerce products.
 Fix for Yoast SEO class property Yoast_Notification::$message.

-= 4.5.2 =

-(2018/06/23) Removed color highlighting of the SSO menu icon.
-Renamed the WordPress Settings submenu pages.
-Added a new 'wpsso_get_robots_content' filter.